What does it mean to be a Project SEARCH Intern?

 Why is this considered a student’s last year of school?

 The goal of Project SEARCH is to provide interns with marketable and transferable skills that lead to employment opportunities.
-Interested students should anticipate earning employment opportunities and entering the workforce once they have completed their internship experience.
+It functions as an employment preparation program and serves as a student’s final year of educational programming.

 If accepted, what calendar schedule will interns follow?